AP-IT-GH/iot19-md2/doc/electrical_scheme.md

 For this project is the serial port of the MCU used.
 So the TX from the GPS is connected to the RX from the MCU.
 The TX from the MCU will be used for sending commands to the GPS.

+# Lora Module RFM95W

+## Antenna

+An external antenna is required to transmit to and receive from the LoRa Gateway, an insulated copper wire is used with a length of 86mm.

+The antenna length (L) is calculated as follow:

+    c = λ x f
+    L = ¼ x λ
+    c = speed of light = 299792458 m/s
+    λ = wavelength (m)
+    f = frequency = 868000000 Hz (This frequency applies to Europe) L = antenna length (m)

+    299792458 = λ x 868000000
+    λ = 0.34538 m
+    λ = 345.38 mm
+    L = ¼ x λ = 86 mm (This antenna applies for Europe)